transcriptaze/vpd/GUIDE.md

 _Command options:_
 ```
-id          Identifier of the parameter to delete (the identifier is the automatically generated ID assigned to the parameter)
+id          Identifier of the parameter to update (the identifier is the automatically generated ID assigned to the parameter)
 name        Name of parameter.
 attribute   parameter attribute - one of name,x,y,xy or part
 value       New attribute value.